rishi-99/theInfection/README.md

 # improvements and further idea

-- Add more blob features like health, blob muliplication and blob death.
+- Add more blob features like health, blob multiplication and blob death.
 - Add food and poison based interaction
 - Add blob size increament and decrement based on food and energy consumption
 - Add re-enforced learning using Q-table